What is a C corporation?

 Ability to raise capital

 A lot of entrepreneurs choose to form a C corporation because it protects them.
-When you own a sole proprietorship, your money and the company’s money are one and the same.
+When you own a sole proprietorship or partnership, your money and the company’s money are one and the same.
 If your business runs out of money, so do you.
 If the business gets sued, you get sued as well.
 But a C corp has separate legal and financial status.
 If bad things happen to your business, the corporation’s money is on the line.
-Your personal assets are safe.
+This protection of your personal assets is called “limited liability protection.”

 Long life expectancy